Proven-Paradox/shaper-system/Handbook.md

 ------------
 # Chapter 10: Combat
 Combat is frequently part of an exciting story.
-While not every game needs combat (and if you're playing a game that's not going to have any you may skip this chapter), many stories eventually lead to a conflict that cannot be solved peacefully.
+While not every game needs combat, many stories eventually lead to a conflict that cannot be solved peacefully.
 This chapter presents rules for handling said conflicts.

 ## Surprise/Ambush
 The Arbiter determines who might be surprised in a given scenario.
 It often involves Awareness checks against Stealth checks, but different situations may call for different rolls.
-If a creature is surprised, it doesn’t act in the first round of combat, nor can it make reactions during the first round.
+If a creature is surprised, it doesn’t act in the first round of combat and is treated as [Flat Footed](#flat-footed).

 ## Time in Combat
-The flow of strikes and parries, spells and counterspells, and so on has to be tightly organized to make sense.
-As with most turn based games, these are organized into rounds and turns.
-Each set of actions a character takes constitutes that character’s “turn”.
-A set of everyone taking their turn is called a “round” and represents approximately 10 seconds in game.
-Each round is broken down into three phases.
+Actions in combat are organized into Rounds and Turns.
+Each set of actions a character takes constitutes that character’s Turn.
+A set of everyone taking their Turn is called a Round and represents approximately 10 seconds in game.
+Each Round is broken down into three phases.

 ### Round Start
-At the start of the round, everyone pays the Upkeep of any Abilities that have one, reduce the counter on Abilities that have Cooldowns, as well as any Abilities or effect with limited duration.
+At the start of the Round, everyone pays the Upkeep of any Abilities that have one, reduce the counter on Abilities that have Cooldowns, as well as any Abilities or effect with limited duration.

 ### Initiative
 Most combat takes place in the second phase, Initiative.
 Before combat can begin, everyone needs to know the order that combat is happening in.
 This is determined by the Initiative roll.
 Everyone simply rolls normally, adding their Finesse, Soul, and any other modifiers.
-The person with the highest result goes first, followed by the next highest, and so on until everyone has had a turn.
+The person with the highest result goes first, followed by the next highest, and so on until everyone has had a Turn.
 If there’s a tie, the creature with the higher Initiative modifier goes first.
 If that’s still a tie, then the two creatures make an opposed tiebreaker roll.
-You may choose to delay your turn if you like.
-When your turn comes, you simply declare who you want your turn to come after instead.
-On the next round, your initiative order returns to where it originally was.
+You may choose to delay your Turn if you like.
+When your Turn comes, you simply declare who you want your Turn to come after instead.
+On the next Round, your initiative order returns to where it originally was.

 ### Round End
-At the end of the round, you apply damage or healing from the [Regen/Degen Track](#the-regendegen-track).
-Some Abilities, Lessons, and Talents add additional steps to the round end, unique to each character.
+At the end of the Round, you apply damage or healing from the [Regen/Degen Track](#the-regendegen-track).
+Some Abilities, Lessons, and Talents add additional steps to the Round end, unique to each character.

 ### Taking a Turn
-When your turn comes, you get two Actions to work with: one Major and one Minor.
+When your Turn comes, you get two Actions to work with: one Major and one Minor.
 Anything that would affect the state of the fight will fall into one of those two categories, and Abilities list in their descriptions whether they are a Major or Minor Action to use.
 Things such as speaking or movements that don’t really change the state of the fight do not require an Action.
-You may forgo any combination of your Actions if you don’t want to take them on your turn; you’re not required to use them.
+You may forgo any combination of your Actions if you don’t want to take them on your Turn; you’re not required to use them.
-Between your turns, you have one Counter Action.
-Some Abilities allow you to use this action to do something on another combatant's turn.
+Between your Turns, you have one Counter Action.
+Some Abilities allow you to use this action to do something on another combatant's Turn.
 Abilities that requires a Counter Action will list a condition that must be fulfilled before the action can be used.

-> When it’s not your turn, you should be considering what your next action is going to be.
+> When it’s not your Turn, you should be considering what your next action is going to be.
 Just because someone else is doing the talking doesn’t mean you should stop thinking.
-Actively planning your turn during your friends’ actions means the game will be faster and more fun for everyone.
+Actively planning your Turn during your friends’ actions means the game will be faster and more fun for everyone.

 ## Moving and Positioning
 Knowing who you can reach and who can reach you is critical in combat, so these rules are here to help you keep up with the flow of a fight.